- See the materials list for Spanish resources related to this activity.

 In this lesson, students learn about different cloud types and the associated weather they may bring -- putting themselves in the shoes of NASA's Cloudsat mission team as they were developing an important Earth-observing satellite.
 This is a great opportunity for students to ask questions and it teaches them strategies for making observations about the weather.
 By learning how clouds can be used to predict weather, students can better understand when severe weather may be coming.

 Next, students ask questions and gather information to identify areas in the school affected by inclement weather.
 Then, students will define a problem they would like to change or correct.
 They can brainstorm solutions to help ease the impacts of severe weather and then build, test and redesign their solution to make improvements.

-ManagementThis lesson can be taught independently, or it can serve as a springboard for class participation in the Students' Cloud Observations On-line (S'COOL) citizen science project throughout the school year.
-If you would like to participate in S'COOL observations, you'll need to register here.
+ManagementThis lesson can be taught independently, or it can serve as a springboard for class participation in the Global Learning and Observations to Benefit the Environment (GLOBE) Program throughout the school year.
+If you would like to participate in GLOBE observations, you'll need to register here.

 - Cloud Types: